Eating in Berlin for €10 (In One Day)

 Remaining Budget: €8.00

 Next, I was in search of my second goal of the day: a little caffeine boost.
-I knew that I’ve seen €1.20, sometimes even €1 espressos in Berlin before, but I couldn’t remember where, and I figured those prices might have since gone up a bit anyway.
+I knew that I’d seen €1.20, sometimes even €1 espressos in Berlin before, but I couldn’t remember where, and I figured those prices might have since gone up a bit anyway.

 Since I was in the Kreuzkölln area I found it only logical that I try out a neighborhood Turkish bistro in search of some affordable Turkish black tea.
-The Berlin neighborhoods of Kreuzberg and Neukölln (along with Wedding), are actually home to the biggest population of Turkish people outside of Turkey so I had my pick of solid Turkish spots.
+The Berlin neighborhoods of Kreuzberg and Neukölln (along with Wedding), are home to the biggest population of Turkish people outside of Turkey so I had my pick of solid Turkish spots.

 I decided to try out Şengüloğlu Antep Baklava, which is only about a ten minute walk from Libanon.
-Upon entering I was immediately tempted by their many delicious looking pastries and breads, but unfortunately there was no room for them in the budget this visit.
+Upon entering I was immediately tempted by their many delicious looking pastries and breads, but unfortunately, there was no room for them in the budget this visit.
 I ended up settling on a small glass of Turkish Tea which I acquired for just €1.

 The tea totally hit the spot and I enjoyed my mug at a table outdoors while overlooking the hustle and bustle of Kottbusser Damm, through the curtain of scaffolding hanging from the apartment construction above.